 -

-Click Export — the PDF is saved to the configured export location
+Click Export — the PDF is saved to the configured export location.
+If a drawing happens to be on Model when you export, AseptSoft auto-switches to the right paper-space layout.

 📍 Output Location